 Every Anurag Kashyap Film Ranked

 Anurag Kashyap has not only brought the necessary change in Hindi cinema but also gave it a new identity that we could be proud of.
-He was instrumental in creating a new wave in Indian cinema along with others like Ram Gopal Verma, Vishal Bhardwaj, Dibaker Banerjee and Tigmanshu Dhulia.
+He is one of the faces of the new wave in Indian cinema along with Ram Gopal Verma, Vishal Bhardwaj, Dibaker Banerjee, and Tigmanshu Dhulia.
+Anurag Kashyap delivered some of the best Bollywood movies of this century.
 Anurag is perhaps the only modern-day director in India who makes realistic films with high entertainment value.
-The films of Anurag Kashyap are known for its Tarantino-Esque violence and humor.
-It is the ability to make people laugh during the bloodiest of scenes is something Kashyap has mastered over the years.
-As Anurag Kashyap turns a year older and wiser, we have ranked his films from the least likeable to his best:

 His characters are cheekier than Kanti Shah’s Gunda, where Hanuman can easily manipulate ‘Prabhu’, a chimp who is deliberately made to sound like Shah Rukh and some more unearthly characters who refer to gods and their sleeping habits.
 Return Of Hanuman is a totally bonkers film and to be completely honest, it’s a mess.
 But why not smoke some doobies and have fun?

 Bombay Velvet is a wreck, but it is a wreck of Titanic.
-Even the worst movie of Anurag Kashyap is alluring to an extent.
-In his ambition of creating Scrupulous Jazzy Bombay, AK has overlooked the most important aspect of movie- story.
-While his command over camera is splendid, his mastery over storytelling is severely jolted here.
+Even the worst movie by Anurag Kashyap is alluring to an extent.
+In his ambition of creating Scrupulous Jazzy Bombay, AK has overlooked the most important aspect of a movie- story.
+While his command over the camera is splendid, his mastery over storytelling is severely jolted here.

 Also Read: La La Land and The Artist: Bringing It Back

 Sometimes the darkest secrets hide in plain sight.
 Anurag Kashyap’s That Girl In Yellow Boots was the story of Ruth, a girl searching for her long-lost father.
-Where the boots were a metaphor to struggle and survival, the yellow refers to the shadiness her job (a shadier massage parlor) has brought upon her life.
-She gives ‘handshakes’ as she finds it hard to get a work permit along the endless lines of paperwork she has to file.
+The boots were a metaphor to struggle and survival.
+The yellow refers to the shadiness her job (a shadier massage parlour) has brought upon her life. smo She gives ‘handshakes’ as she finds it hard to get a work permit along the endless lines of paperwork she has to file.
 “I love India,” she says so that her struggles along those visa offices comes to an end, only, it doesn’t.

 The conclusion of Ruth’s tale will leave you speechless.
 It made me respect Anurag Kashyap and Kalki (who also co-wrote the film) for having balls made of steel.
 Only people like them can have the audacity to go through a film that wouldn’t be appreciated by everyone.
 The climax of That Girl In Yellow Boots reminds you of the Korean thriller ‘Oldboy’ in a strange way, and comparing this film to Oldboy is saying a lot.